Skip to main content

 In a geographical sense, Central America refers to the land bridge in the middle of the American continent.
 Politically, Central America is the small region, situated between North America and South America, including the seven countries of Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.
 The region borders Mexico to the north, Colombia to the south, the Pacific Ocean to the west and the Caribbean Sea to the east.
 Costa Rica, Guatemala, Honduras, and Nicaragua were the first of the seven Central American states to become independent in 1838, succeeded by El Salvador in 1841, Panama in 1903 and Belize in 1981.

 Due to cultural similarities, Central America is considered part of Latin America.
 While the humanitarian and sociopolitical situation in Belize, Costa Rica, and Panama is generally stable, El Salvador, Guatemala, Honduras and Nicaragua are plagued by violence, hunger, poverty and human rights violations.
 Central America covers an area of around 522,000 square kilometers.
-As of 2021, the region had an estimated population of some 51 million people.
+As of 2025, the region has an estimated population of some 52.7 million people.

 The humanitarian situation